+The NHL, as part of its "Original Six" series, produced a DVD, History of the Boston Bruins.
 The Globe staff put together, and sat for interviews for, Boston's Greatest Sports Stories: Behind the Headlines.
 I have this DVD, and it's fantastic, even if you don't like the teams involved.
-It has Dan Shaughnessy, Leigh Montville, Bud Collins, Jackie MacMullan and others telling it like it was about the Sox, the Pats, the C's, the B's, and other local sports moments, ranging from the joyous (the 2004 Sox triumph had just happened when it was made) to the sorrowful (the deaths of Len Bias and Reggie Lewis), from the sublime (Orr, Carl Yastrzemski, Tom Brady, Larry Bird) to the ridiculous (Rosie Ruiz, that blackout at the old Garden during the 1988 Stanley Cup Finals).
+It has Ryan, Dan Shaughnessy, Leigh Montville, Bud Collins, Jackie MacMullan and others telling it like it was aboutthe B's, the C's, the Sox, the Pats, and other local sports moments, ranging from the joyous (the 2004 Sox triumph had just happened when it was made) to the sorrowful (the deaths of Len Bias and Reggie Lewis), from the sublime (the steals of Havlicek, Bird and Gerald Henderson, and the great moments of Orr, Carl Yastrzemski and the young Tom Brady) to the ridiculous (Rosie Ruiz, that blackout at the old Garden during the 1988 Stanley Cup Finals).

-So safety could be an issue.
-This isn't like soccer games in Europe or South America, where fans of the visiting team are all put together in one or two sections, to keep the home fans from physically assaulting them -- one of the few instances where segregation is a good thing.
+With a season's glory depending very little on the result of this game, the locals may not be inclined to compromise their safety, or yours.
 If a fan near you wants to engage in civil discussion, by all means, engage back.
 If not, get a feel for those around you, to see if they're going to be okay, before you start talking to any of them.
 Most likely, if you behave yourself, so will they.
 If you simply support your team, and lay off theirs, you should be all right.

 Because, let’s face it, like any other group of people, there’s always a 1 percent (or less) who ruin it for the other 99 percent.
 The type of people parodied in the Saturday Night Live sketch "The Boston Teens" (featuring Jimmy Fallon before he played a Sox fan in the U.S. version of Fever Pitch) were, in the Pedro Martinez era (1998-2004), too young to remember 1986, let alone 1978, 1975, 1967, or Boston’s agonizing close calls of the late 1940s -- or the Bruin titles of the 1970s and the close calls of the 1980s, or the Celtics' down period around the time of the arena changeover, or the Pats' Victor Kiam era before Bill Parcells revived them.